predomics/gpredomics/README.md

 ## Reproducibility

 - Runs are controlled by general.seed for reproducibility and use rayon threading and optional GPU for performance with deterministic intent where applicable.

-*Many details will also be included in the next release!*

 ## GPU support